Massive copper mine tests Trump's push to slash regulation

 A federal government review of the project has drawn about 130,000 comments from concerned constituents - more than 10 times the number who gave input on the smaller Rosemont Copper Mine nearby.

-The Resolution mine would also give the region a big economic boost, employing 1,400 people and injecting $20 billion into public coffers, Rio Tinto (RIO.L) estimates.
-It could supply the United States with a quarter of its copper, putting this small town at the epicenter of the global metals market.
+The Resolution mine would also give the region a big economic boost, employing 1,400 people and injecting $20 billion into public coffers, Rio Tinto estimates.
+It could supply the United States with a quarter of its copper, putting this small town at the epicentre of the global metals market.

 Trump has vowed sweep away regulations he says cost America trillions of dollars with no public benefit.